Manchester Piccadilly station

 Between the late 1990s and early 2000s, Piccadilly station was refurbished, taking five years and costing £100 million (in 2002); it was the most expensive improvement on the UK rail network at the time.
 Further improvements and expansion plans have been proposed.
 In December 2014, a Transport and Works Act application was submitted for the construction of two through platforms as part of the Manchester Piccadilly and Manchester Oxford Road Capacity Scheme.
-As of 2023, this application has not been approved by the incumbent government although Network Rail declared the Castlefield corridor through Manchester 'congested' in September 2019.
+In September 2019, Network Rail declared the Castlefield corridor through Manchester 'congested'.
+Despite this, in 2023, these plans were withdrawn in favour of "a new approach", comprising upgrades to other stations in Manchester.

-A new Manchester Piccadilly High Speed station is planned to be built on a viaduct parallel to the north side of the existing station.
-The station will have six platforms (three islands) for both terminating High Speed 2 trains from London and Birmingham as well as Northern Powerhouse Rail trains to Liverpool, Warrington, Huddersfield, Leeds and beyond.
-The present Piccadilly Metrolink stop is proposed to be relocated from ground-level below the existing station platforms to a new larger four-platform stop located underground below the high speed station.
-Provision for a second ground-level Metrolink stop at the eastern end of the high speed station to service future Metrolink extensions, to be called Piccadilly Central, also form part of the plans.
-A hybrid bill was laid in Parliament on 24 January 2022 seeking powers to permit construction of the scheme.

 History

 Origins

 In June 1840, the Manchester and Birmingham Railway (M&BR) opened a temporary terminus on its line to Stockport on Travis Street.
 A large site, 1700 ft long by 500 ft wide, was cleared of terraced houses and industrial premises to make way for the permanent station Store Street which was built on top of a viaduct, 30 ft above ground level.
 The station was opened adjacent to London Road on 8 May 1842.
 It had two platforms, offices and passenger amenities and by then the line had been extended to Crewe.

 Store Street was designed by M&BR's chief engineer, George W. Buck, who designed many of the line's structures including the Stockport Viaduct.
 Charles Hutton Gregory was the assistant engineer.
 The station was shared from the beginning with the Sheffield, Ashton-under-Lyne and Manchester Railway (SA&MR) following an agreement made by the promoters in 1837.

 The M&BR amalgamated with other railway companies to create the London and North Western Railway (LNWR) in 1846.
 The SA&MR changed its name to the Manchester, Sheffield and Lincolnshire Railway (MS&LR) three years later.